zephyrelk/Behat3MinkSelenium2Basic/README.md

 6. Build tests that can interact and verify results in lower part of page that cannot be accessed in headless test.

 ## Setup/components/versions
 1. Behat 3, Mink, Selenium2 (see composer.json for more version information.
-To install from this file run
+To install from this file run the following)
     > *php composer.phar install*
 2. java 1.8
 3. php 7